rolandwalker/express/README.markdown

 format string.
 This flexible syntax obviates any arguments to control the *behavior* of `message`.

-`Express`, by contrast, takes as its first argument a preformatted value to display.
+`express`, by contrast, takes as its first argument a preformatted value to display.
 Subsequent arguments control its behavior.

 ## function `express`